Exact Recovery of Community Structures Using DeepWalk and Node2vec: Summary of node2vec and SBM

 In this section we first provide a brief overview of the node2vec algorithm.
-We then discuss the popular stochastic blockmodel for random graphs.
-Finally we discuss a matrix factorization perspective to node2vec and show that, for a graph $\mathcal{G}$ generated from a stochastic blockmodel, this matrix factorization approach leads to an approximate low-rank decomposition of a certain elementwise non-linear transformation of the random walk transition matrix for $\mathcal{G}$.
+We then discuss the popular stochastic blockmodel (SBM) for random graphs.
+Finally we discuss a matrix factorization perspective to node2vec and show that, for a graph $\mathcal{G}$ generated from a stochastic blockmodel, this matrix factorization approach leads to a low-rank approximation of an elementwise non-linear transformation of the random walk transition matrix for $\mathcal{G}$.

-\subsection{Node2vec with Negative Sampling}
+\subsection{Node2vec with negative sampling}

-First introduced in \citet{grover2016node2vec}, node2vec is a computationally efficient and widely-used algorithm for network embedding.
-Motivated by the ideas behind Word2vec embeddings in text documents \citep{mikolov2013distributed}, node2vec generates nodes sequences as ``textual corpuses of words'' using random walks starting from every node.
-These random walks are then feed into a skip-gram model \citep{Tomas2013ICLR} to yield the node embeddings.
-The original skip-gram model is quite computationally demanding for large networks and hence, in practice, usually replaced by a skip-gram model with negative sampling (SGNS).
-The resulting algorithm is briefly summarized below. \begin{enumerate} \item {\bf (Sampling Random Paths):} The algorithm first generates $r$ $2^{\mathrm{nd}}$ order random walk on $\mathcal{G}$ with each random walk having a fixed length $L$.
-In this paper we assume that the starting vertex of each random walk is sampled according to a stationary distribution $\mathbf{S} = (S_i)_{n} \in \mathbb{R}^{n}$ on $\mathcal{G}$ with \bee \p\big(\text{Starting Vertex is } v_i\big) = S_i =\frac{d_{i}}{2|\mathbf{E}|}, \forall v_{i} \in \mathbf{V}. \ee We denote by $r_i$ the number of random walks starting from vertex $v_i$, $\bds{l}^{(i)}_{j}$ as the $j$th random walk starting from $v_i$ and $\mathcal{L}_{i} = \{\bds{l}^{(i)}_{j} , j\in [r_i]\}$ as the set of all random walks starting from $v_i$.
+First introduced in \cite{grover2016node2vec}, node2vec is a computationally efficient and widely-used algorithm for network embedding.
+Motivated by the ideas behind word2vec for text documents \cite{mikolov2013distributed}, node2vec generates sequences of nodes using random walks which are then feed into a skip-gram model \cite{Tomas2013ICLR} to yield the node embeddings.
+The original skip-gram model is quite computationally demanding for large networks and hence, in practice, usually replaced by a skip-gram with negative sampling (SGNS).
+The resulting algorithm is summarized below. \begin{enumerate} \item {\bf (Sampling Random Paths):} First generates $r$ independent $2^{\mathrm{nd}}$ order random walks on $\mathcal{G}$ with each having a fixed length $L$.
+A $2^{\mathrm{nd}}$ order random walk of length $L$ starting at $v_i$ with parameters $p$ and $q$ is generated as follows.
+First let $v_1^{(i)} = v_i$.
+Next sample $v^{(i)}_2$ from $\mathcal{N}(v_1^{(i)})$ uniformly at random.
+Then for $3 \leq \ell \leq L$, sample $v^{(i)}_{\ell} \in \mathcal{N}(v^{(i)}_{\ell-1})$ with probability,